 Several theoretical educational frameworks have been guiding educators' understanding of teaching and learning over the past decades.
-A well-known perspective is the distinction proposed by Marton and Saljo (1976) between surface learning, focused on rote memorization, and deep learning, which involves actively seeking meaning, integrating new knowledge, and transforming understanding.
-Complementing this, the widely adopted Bloom's Taxonomy (Anderson & Krathwohl, 2001) offers a hierarchical structure for categorizing cognitive skills in a pedagogical context.
-This hierarchy ascends from lower-order thinking skills such as Remembering (recalling facts and basic concepts) and Understanding (explaining ideas or concepts), to higher-order thinking skills like Applying (using information in new situations), Analyzing (drawing connections among ideas, breaking material into constituent parts), Evaluating (justifying a stand or decision, critiquing), and Creating (producing new or original work).
-Educators often use these levels to design learning objectives and assessments for their courses (e.g., Britto & Usman, 2015).
-Evidence of learning is commonly inferred from a student's ability to demonstrate skills at the higher end of the taxonomy.
+A widely cited view by Marton and Säljö (1976) distinguishes between surface learning, focused on rote memorization, and deep learning, which involves actively seeking meaning, integrating new knowledge, and transforming understanding.
+Complementing this, the widely adopted Bloom's Taxonomy (Anderson & Krathwohl, 2001), known for its shift from noun categories to verb forms representing cognitive processes, provides a hierarchical structure for categorizing cognitive skills.
+This hierarchy ascends from lower-order thinking skills such as Remembering (recalling facts and basic concepts) and 'Understanding (explaining ideas or concepts), to higher-order thinking skills like Applying (using information in new situations), Analyzing (drawing connections among ideas, breaking material into constituent parts), Evaluating (justifying a stand or decision, critiquing), and Creating (producing new or original work).
+Educators often use these levels to design learning objectives and assessments (e.g., Britto & Usman, 2015).
+Evidence of learning is often inferred from a student's ability to demonstrate skills at the higher end of the taxonomy.
 For instance, an essay that not only recalled information but also analyzed different perspectives and created a new synthesis would be seen as indicative of "deeper" learning and more sophisticated cognitive processing.

-These frameworks have historically guided the assessment of student work, while frequently focusing on the final product as the primary evidence of these cognitive processes.
-However, the advent of GenAI requires a shift in focus.
-When students use GenAI for their coursework, the final product alone offers an increasingly ambiguous signal of their learning, as it becomes challenging to disentangle the student's contribution from the AI's.
+These frameworks have historically guided the assessment of student work, often focusing on the final product as the primary evidence of these cognitive processes.
+However, the advent of GenAI, which can generate sophisticated outputs that mimic human-like understanding and skill, requires a shift in focus.
+When students collaborate with GenAI, the final product alone offers an increasingly ambiguous signal of their learning, as it becomes challenging to disentangle the student's contribution from the Al's.
 One potential approach to circumvent this challenge might involve searching for learning evidence in the interaction process between a writer and AI systems, through the examination of how students steer these systems, how they evaluate their output, or decide to incorporate it in their writing.
-Existing frameworks are primarily designed to evaluate the output alone, and thus, cannot adequately capture these nuanced interaction strategies or reveal the depth of student agency and critical engagement throughout the AI-assisted writing process.
+Existing frameworks, primarily designed to evaluate individual student output, may not adequately capture these nuanced interaction strategies or reveal the depth of student agency and critical engagement within the AI-assisted writing process.

-3 DRIVE framework
+3. DRIVE framework

-With the aim of creating a tool to evaluate the learning process in writing-intensive courses where the use of GenAI is considered acceptable, we propose a conceptual framework composed of two evaluative components: Directive Reasoning and Interaction (DRI), and Visible Expertise (VE), or DRIVE.
+As grounding for our current taxonomic framework, we provide a more nuanced lens for understanding learning in this new paradigm, we propose a conceptual framework: Directive Reasoning and Interaction, and Visible Expertise, or DRIVE.
 The primary purpose of this framework is to provide guidance on how to assess evidence of academic writing skill acquisition through the systematic examination of the interaction process between a student and a GenAI system during AI-assisted writing.
-It specifically seeks to identify behaviors indicative of what the student knows and how their actions produce visible evidence of skill acquisition, such as understanding domain-relevant theories, engaging in critical thinking, and introducing original, user-generated ideas into the dialogue with AI.
-At its core, this framework posits that a crucial step in assessing AI-assisted writing processes is to observe the extent to which students actively and purposefully steer the interaction with GenAI, thereby making their learning process, knowledge, and critical thinking visible.
-Below, we describe in more detail the two evaluative components of DRIVE.
+It specifically seeks to identify behaviors indicative of what the student knows and how their actions produce visible evidence of skill acquisition, such as understanding domain-relevant theories, engaging in critical thinking, and introducing original, user-generated ideas into the dialogue with the system.
+At its core, the DRIVE framework posits that a crucial step in assessing AI-assisted writing processes is to observe the extent to which students actively and purposefully steer the interaction with GenAI, thereby making their learning, knowledge, and critical thinking visible.
+The DRIVE framework groups these observable markers of learning under two distinct categories, introduced below.

-3.1 Directive Reasoning Interaction (DRI)
+3.1.Directive Reasoning Interaction (DRI)